jsantiago611/digital-garden-jekyll-template/_notes/Worship should be corporate.md

 And so, arguing from lesser to greater, using C.S.
 Lewis's insight, Keller argues that:
 1. You can only know a full person in a fellowship, bc/ you only see the part of that person that you bring out.
 The more you share a friend with friends, the more of that person you have.
 2. If a finite human being needs to be known corporately, how much more God?
-3. Oorshipping with the other people is our people is our best shot at having the most complete picture of God.
+3. Worshipping with the other people is our best shot at having the most complete picture of God.

 And that is the aim of all Christians, isn't it?